nickzoic/nick.zoic.org/art/geeetech-a20t-assembly-and-configuration/index.md

 It's no big deal it just looks a little messy.
 I might print little covers for them.

-The wiring looms are well protected in sleeves but they look quite messy too.
+The wiring looms are well protected in woven sleeves but they look quite messy too.

-### Printing Dimensions
+## Printing Dimensions

 When homed, the X axis is at -10mm, and moves cleanly to +242mm before one of the print carriage screws